 - Indicators: physical complaints without physical cause; changes in appetite or weight; sleeping too much or too little; l loss of interest in activities; irritability or short temper; feelings of anxiety, worthlessness, guilt, anger, sadness, hopelessness, overwhelmed; difficulty in concentrating; extreme worry about the baby’s and/or their own health; recurring thoughts of death or suicidal ideation.

-Postpartum Onset Anxiety/Panic Disorder
+Postpartum Onset Anxiety/Panic Disorders

 - Affects 10 percent of new mothers/birthing parents